 #6 Drink Local Beer at SeaQuake Brewing

 MAP.
-We love seeking out local craft beer in any city we visit – so we were excited when we saw SeaQuake Brewing right in the heart of Crescent City.
+We love seeking out local craft beer in any city we visit – so we were excited to visit SeaQuake Brewing right in the heart of Crescent City.

 Established in 2016, SeaQuake produces a traditional and experimental line up of tasty brews – we highly recommend the flagship Citra IPA and the Chocolate Porter!

-In addition to the phenomenal brews and kombucha, SeaQuake Brewery also ranks as one of the most popular Crescent City restaurants.
-The food menu features elevated pub grub, which is served by kind staff in a jovial and family-friendly atmosphere.
+In addition to the phenomenal brews and tasty kombucha, SeaQuake Brewery also ranks as one of the most popular Crescent City restaurants.
+The food menu features elevated pub grub, which many locals claim is the best food in Crescent City.
+Guests can expect to find kind staff and a jovial and family-friendly atmosphere.

 #7 Stroll Along the Beach Front Park